 A quick illustration.

 An over-served drunk patron gets into an argument in the bar that escalates into his or her outburst of anger.
-In the process the drunk patron hits another patron with a beer bottle causing the loss of an eye.
-This case goes to a jury and the jury in instructed to access fault, if any, to the victim patron, the over-served patron, and the bar.
+In the process, the drunk patron hits another patron with a beer bottle causing the loss of an eye.
+This case goes to a jury and the jury is instructed to access fault, if any, to the victim patron, the over-served patron, and the bar.
 Most juries would likely put most of the fault on the drunk patron and some of the fault on the bar for over-serving.
 They may put some fault on the victim if the victim could have done more to have avoided the situation.

 Therefore, these kinds of cases can be difficult for victims.
-In the case of a bar fight the offending patron will not have insurance coverage for the harm he or she causes.
+In the case of a bar fight, the offending patron will not have insurance coverage for the harm he or she causes.
 This is because homeowner’s insurance policies are going to exclude coverage for harm caused by intentional bad acts.
-People like Bill Gates don’t get in bar fights.
+People like Bill Gates don’t get into bar fights.
 It’s usually some destitute alcoholic that gets in this type of jam.
 The offender is usually judgment proof.
 So, the only source of potential recovery for the victim is from the bars insurance coverage.
-This is only if you can prove that the bar over served the bad actor.
+This is only if you can prove that the bar over-served the bad actor.
 Then, the bar is only liable for its percentage of fault of the victim’s injuries.